kevmodrome/svelte-quill/readme.md

 A package that contains a single action to be used on an element where you want to use quill.

-...

-# svelte-select

-A select/autocomplete component for Svelte apps.
-With support for grouping, filtering, async and more.

 ## Demos

 [🌱 Simple demo](https://svelte.dev/repl/0cc84ebc0b114dd7ab5b20b87bbee486?version=3.19.1)